rezavai92/bitcode-test/README.md

 ### Logic Behind the chosen design

-  After analyzing the given postman collection it seemed like , we can treat this app as a simple dash board for managing the medical devices.
+  After analyzing the given postman collection it seemed like we can treat this app as a simple dashboard for managing the medical devices.
+Furthermore,There is option like "adding new model" also triggered me treat it as admin stuff.
-  A table seems to be perfect in terms of visualizing the existing data in the dashboard .
-For example we could also add some graph based on the collection and visualize how much of the existing medical devices are in the stock, how much of which get consumed most , which one is more likely to get out of stock e.t.c .
+  A table seems to be perfect in terms of visualizing the existing data in the dashboard .For example we could also add some graph based on the collection if and visualize how much of the existing medical devices are in the stock, how much of which get consumed most , which one is more likely to get out of stock e.t.c, provided that  relevant data and api is provided .
 Since the given data is just some text collection, it seems like , A tabular representation might be a good fit.

 ### Workflow